slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 * Brackets may have more than one full sized editor visible at any given time so Extension Authors must be aware that the API, `DocumentManager.getCurrentDocument()`, only provides access to the document of the currently focused editor.  `DocumentManager.getCurrentDocument()` is a deprecated API so extension authors are encouraged to migrate to `EditorManager.getFocusedEditor().getDocument()`

-* Brackets will no longer have a single Working Set.
-Each "Editor Pane", as we're calling it, will have its own Working Set.
-This is probably the most disruptive change because the working set is used quite extensively to monitor various events and provide useful feedback to the user about open documents.
-Extension authors can use `EditorManager.getWorkingSet(FOCUSED_PANE)` to get the focused editor's working set or use `editorManager.getAllWorkingSets()` to get all working sets.
+* Brackets will no longer have a single Workingset.
+Each "Editor Pane", as we're calling it, will have its own Workingset.
+This is probably the most disruptive change because the Workingset is used quite extensively to monitor various events and provide useful feedback to the user about open documents.
+Extension authors can use `EditorManager.getWorkingSet(FOCUSED_PANE)` to get the focused editor's Workingset or use `editorManager.getAllWorkingSets()` to get all Workingsets.
 The latter of which returns an array of arrays.

-* Working sets will no longer contain only filenames that have `Document` objects so extension authors will need to be able to handle the case where `DocumentManager.getDocumentForPath(workingSet[0])` may return `null`.
+* Workingsets will no longer contain only filenames that have `Document` objects so extension authors will need to be able to handle the case where `DocumentManager.getDocumentForPath(workingSet[0])` may return `null`.

 * `EditorManager` may manage several visible editors so the legacy APIs on `EditorManager` will work only for the `FOCUSED_PANE`'s editor.

 All `DocumentManager` Workingset APIs will continue to work for some time but these are deprecated and will eventually be removed.
 Below is a chart of used APIs and the recommended upgrade path.

-## Changes to Working Set APIs
+## Changes to Workingset APIs

 ```text
 -------------------------------------------+----------------------------------------------------------------------------------